While attending a Cutting Edge Tables Games Conference in 2015 to promote my

 were using the same clip from Vegas Vacation, where Clark and Cousin Eddie go to that odd casino where

-the games are a little
+the games are 'a little different'.

 The final game played at that casino, is shown here.
 While simple in nauture,